kizhikevich/violating_ripe_probes/README.md

 This repo also contains the execution pipeline that produces a list of violating RIPE Atlas Probe IDs.

+### Adding Methodology using DNS Root Servers

+Results generated on or after 2025-11-15 use an updated output format that incorporates detection of potentially mis-reported RIPE Atlas probes using RIPE Atlas DNS Root measurements.
+The methodology is adapted from the ISC project: https://github.com/isc-projects/atlas-vis

+The output now includes the following fields:

+- `probe_id` — the RIPE Atlas probe id
+- `violates_ark` — flagged by the Ark-based methodology
+- `violates_rootdns` — flagged by the DNS Root–based methodology

 ## Running the execution pipeline yourself

 You first need to request access to the [Ark platform from CAIDA](https://www.caida.org/projects/ark/).
 Access is only available for academic researchers and a project description will be required for the request.